martha92/MeTooAnalysis/README.md

 The Retweet Network folder contains all the output files, visualization and the code for Retweet Network Analysis
 8. Run -> Retweet Network/retweet_graph.ipynb .
 This python notebook maps data graphically and performs network analysis.
 In the process it calls retweet_graph_lpa.py which is a pyspark implementation for detecting community clusters and finding influencers.

-Algorithm: Topic Modelling,clustering,sentiments analysis
+Algorithm: Topic modeling,clustering,sentiments analysis
-Topic_modelling_clustering_sentiments contains all the files for this analysis.
+Topic_modeling_clustering_sentiments contains all the files for this analysis.
-9. Run -> Topic_modelling_clustering_sentiments/input_HG.ipynb .
+9. Run -> Topic_modeling_clustering_sentiments/input_HG.ipynb .
 This python notebook prepares input for Hashtag network
-10. Run -> Topic_modelling_clustering_sentiments/LBP.ipynb .
+10. Run -> Topic_modeling_clustering_sentiments/LBP.ipynb .
 This python notebook prepares runs loopy belief algorithm to compute sentiment scores for Hashtag network
-11. Run -> Topic_modelling_clustering_sentiments/topic_modelling_clustering_sentiments.ipynb .
-This python notebook performs topic modelling, detects topic community and calculates sentiments of each of the communities using outputs from above two processes.
+11. Run -> Topic_modeling_clustering_sentiments/topic_modeling_clustering_sentiments.ipynb .
+This python notebook performs topic modeling, detects topic community and calculates sentiments of each of the communities using outputs from above two processes.

 Overall EDA and Visualization
 Exploratory Data Analysis and Visualization